Hanuman Junction: Public transport

 Hanuman Junction lies on the Eluru – Vijayawada section of AH-45.
 APSRTC runs bus services from Eluru, Vijayawada, and Rajahmundry.
 Regular bus facility from Eluru, Vijayawada, Gudivada, Machilipatnam and Nuzvid.

 The Nuzvid railway station is just 2 kilometers away from the town.

 Frequently running auto rickshaws, taxis and buses are available.

 City bus route numbers between Hanuman Junction and Vijayawada are 252S, 252B, 252.

 Education

 Primary and secondary school education is provided by the government, aided by private schools, under the School Education Department of the state.
 The languages used in instruction by different schools are English and Telugu.

 Healthcare

 Seetha Maha Lakshmi Nursing Home - maintained by DR.Dutta Rama Chandra Rao Garu for many years giving great medicine and treatment.
 It has been recently developed and reconstruction work has been done during early months of 2019.

-AIMS in Nuzvid road and Andhra Hospitals in Eluru road, are also located in Hanuman Junction.
+Dhana Lakshmi Nursing Home in Gudivada Road are also located in Hanuman Junction.

+Dr.kasi viswanath kedarasetty pediatrician newly started clinic near Bus stand in gogineni bhaskarao garu hospital.

 However, the town is far from any well-equipped hospitals for major operations.